Activision CEO Kotick among top-paid CEOs in U.S

 Kotick's 2012 total compensation includes about $56 million in stock awards, while there were no stock awards for 2011.
-His base salary doubled to $2 million, according to regulatory filings on Friday. ()
+His base salary doubled to $2 million, according to regulatory filings on Friday. (r.reuters.com/bew67t)

 Kotick, 50, also a board member of Coca-Cola Co, was paid $8.33 million in 2011 by Santa Monica-based Activision.

-The company's revenues and net income, however, rose only in single digits for 2012, slower than the growth rate it saw in 2011.
+The company's revenue and net income, however, rose only in single digits for 2012, slower than the growth rate it saw in 2011.

-Activision's Kotick makes over three times the $21 million pay package received by Goldman Sach Group Inc's CEO Lloyd Blankfein in 2012, and it is 50 percent higher than Walt Disney Co CEO Robert Iger's $40.2 million compensation in 2012.
+Activision's Kotick makes more than three times the $21 million pay package received by Goldman Sachs Group Inc's CEO Lloyd Blankfein in 2012, and it is 50 percent higher than Walt Disney Co CEO Robert Iger's $40.2 million compensation in 2012.

-Kotick has been a director and CEO of Activision Inc, since February 1991 until July 2008, when he became CEO of Activision Blizzard in connection with the combination of Activision and Vivendi Games.
+Kotick has been a director and CEO of Activision Inc since February 1991, and in July 2008, he became CEO of Activision Blizzard in connection with the combination of Activision and Vivendi Games.